-This survey is aimed at anyone who has experience of using the NHS.
+This survey was aimed at anyone who had experience of using the NHS.

 By collecting details about most recent/regular NHS contact, researchers will be able to compare the attitudes of different groups towards data linkage (e.g. those who mostly see their doctor about diabetes versus depression).

 These will take place both face-to-face and via social media.
 They will include people with both current and previous experience of mental health conditions and will provide richer, in-depth information about attitudes to data sharing.

 The aim of this activity is to generate a set of guidelines for mental health data science research.

 - Participants will be “experts by experience” from across the UK, i.e. patients with experience of service use and research participation.

 - Collaboration will take place via an online platform, where researchers will share their draft guidelines and invite participants to critique, modify, and merge them.

 - The above process will be repeated several times until a final set of guidelines is agreed upon.

 This method is an established technique for systematically converting collective, tacit knowledge into concrete guidelines.